-- possession;

-- termination of the commercial lease; or

-- any other remedy otherwise available to a lessor against a lessee under common law or statute.
+- the lessee performing obligations pursuant to a guarantee under the commercial lease; - possession; - termination of the commercial lease; or - any other remedy otherwise available to a lessor against a lessee under common law or statute.

 CAN THE LESSOR TAKE ACTION ON OTHER GROUNDS?